Table of Contents

 The resource teacher may come to be seen as a “glorified helper” with only occasional use.

-One teaches and another assist
+One teaches and the other assists

 Advantages of this approach